Integrated trispectrum detection from BOSS DR12 NGC CMASS: Methodology

 The workhorse estimator for the power spectrum was developed in \cite{Feldman:1993ky} (known in the literature as "FKP" estimator from the authors's surnames) and solves these complications by introducing a synthetic catalogue with the same properties of the observed field in terms of angular mask, redshift cuts and objects density variations but without any clustering, i.e., the objects have a random distribution.
 This allows one to define a proxy for the over-density field

-where $n_\mrm{g}$ and $n_\mrm{s}$ are the densities of the observed tracers and synthetic objects at the position $\mbf{r}$, with $w_\mrm{g}$ and $w_\mrm{s}$ being the associated weights.
+where $n_\mrm{g}$ and $n_\mrm{s}$ are the densities of the observed tracers and synthetic objects at the position $\mbf{r}$, with $w_\mrm{g}$ and $w_\mrm{s}$ being the associated weights (the difference between $w_\mrm{g}$ and $w_\mrm{s}$ is specific to each data-set).
 Usually a much larger number of synthetic objects is used to reduce to a minimum the shot-noise due to the random catalogue, with $\alpha$ being the ratio between the total number of observed tracers $N_\mrm{g}$ and random particles $N_\mrm{s}$.
 In our case for both data and mocks we use $\alpha=0.01$.

 The anisotropic signal about the line of sight (LOS) induced by redshift space distortions (RSD) \cite{Kaiser:1987qv} can be captured in summary statistics such as the power spectrum by weighting the estimator using Legendre polynomials as functions of the angle between the $k$-vector and the object's position $\mbf{r}$.
 The Yamamoto power spectrum estimator \cite{Yamamoto:2005dz} for example, considers the angle between the $k$-vector and the average positions of two objects $\mbf{r} = (\mbf{r}_1+\mbf{r}_2)/2$.
 A much faster numerical implementation using Fast Fourier Transforms (FFTs) was introduced in \cite{Bianchi:2015oia}, with the choice of associating the LOS dependence only to one of the considered objects.
 This allows one to define in Fourier space the quantity